 At the start of 2018/19 he played wide on the left, which is where he has invariably appeared for Germany too, but the arrival of Peter Bosz at Leverkusen in January prompted a switch to a more central position.
 “I’ve seen a lot of games involving Julian,” said Bosz.
 “During my time with Dortmund when we played against Bayer, in Leverkusen.
 Back then he was playing on the wing, but I saw him as a midfielder.

 "He’s such a good player and you’ve got to give good players the ball as much as possible.
 Today he was really exceptional.
 He barely lost the ball, he was choosing the right moments to complete the triangles.
 He’s a great player.”
-Six goals and a handful of assists in 17 league outings in the second half of the season are testament to that.
+Six goals and a handful of assists in 17 league outings in the second half of the season were testament to that.

 8) One half of 'Bravertz' bromance